 InsSciDE – Inventing a shared Science Diplomacy for Europe (grant n° 770523, 2017 – 2022)

-InsSciDE’s Coordinator is Pascal Griset (Sorbonne University, CNRS) and the project has 15 consortium partners across Europe, comprising of institutions of higher education, international relations strategy and diplomatic training.
+InsSciDE was coordinated by Pascal Griset (Sorbonne University, CNRS) and the Executive Director Claire Mays (Symlog).
+The project’s 15 consortium partners comprised of institutions of higher education, international relations strategy and diplomatic training.

 S4D4C – Using science for/in diplomacy for addressing global challenges (grant n° 770342, 2018 – 2021)